Eyebrow Tattoo Preparation and Aftercare Guide | Christchurch

 Other things to consider:

 Gently blot the area with a clean tissue every hour for the first 4 hours, or until oozing stops, to absorb excess lymph fluid.
-This helps minimize scabbing by preventing the lymph from hardening.
+This helps minimise hard scabbing and supports a smoother healing process.

 Additional Tips To Aid Fast Healing: